shonsirsha/chimp_backend/README.md

 For testing/development purposes you may modify this expiration time to a different value - for seconds just put integer.
 E.g: 30 (this is 30 seconds).

-Modify the `expiresIn` property in `./routes/utilsgenerateAccessToken.js` file.
+To modify it, please modify the `expiresIn` property in `./routes/utilsgenerateAccessToken.js` file.

 ### <span id="authFlow">Authentication Flow</span>